 Often this is the case.
 But there are many considerations.
 For instance, only $250,000 of gain from selling a primary residence is tax-exempt in the US.
 Different tax incentives abroad can lead to credits, deductions, and exemptions not available under US law, potentially increasing tax liability.
 Additionally, anti-tax deferral rules apply to non-US corporate interests.
 Given these complexities, consulting a qualified US international tax specialist is crucial.

 Income earned within a corporation generally isn't taxed on the US shareholder's federal return, allowing tax deferral until profits are distributed as dividends.
-Subpart F, GILTI, and PFIC are U.S. tax rules aimed at disincentivizing U.S. income tax deferral and wealth accumulation within a foreign corporation.
+Subpart F, NCTI, GILTI, and PFIC are U.S. tax rules aimed at disincentivizing U.S. income tax deferral and wealth accumulation within a foreign corporation.
 Consulting a US international tax specialist is crucial for navigating these complexities and optimizing the tax position.

 Owning assets abroad exposes one to IRS disclosure and tax implications.
 Consulting a US tax advisor is crucial due to complexities in owning partnerships, trusts, corporations, pensions, retirement accounts, and foreign mutual funds.
 Simplifying entity structures is advisable.
 Certain accounts can be considered foreign trusts or PFICs, complicating US taxes.
 It is a good idea to discuss tax optimization, simplicity in entity structure, and compliance with a tax advisor.